 The Van Rensselaer Manor records hold a wealth of information on rural Albany and Rensselaer counties and their early residents.
 They largely date from the late 1600s to the 1850s, following the Anti-Rent Wars, by which time the family had relinquished its feudal rights to most of the land holdings.

-The records are available for research Monday through Friday, 9 am to 5 PM in the reading room shared by the New York State Library and the New York State Archives on the third floor of the Cultural Education Center, Madison Avenue, Albany.
+The records are available for research in the reading room shared by the New York State Library and the New York State Archives on the eleventh floor of the Cultural Education Center (CEC), Madison Avenue, Albany.
 The microfilm is located the main library on the seventh floor of the CEC.
-Some original records may be studied; however, in some cases, because of the fragile nature of some maps and surveys and the size and weight of the massive account ledgers, patrons should use the microfilm copies.
+Some original records may be studied; however, in most cases, because of the fragile nature of some maps and surveys and the size and weight of the massive account ledgers, patrons should use the microfilm copies.